inoxlang/inox/README.md

 InoxExtension -->|LSP| ProjectServer

-subgraph InoxBinary["Inox (Linux)"]
+subgraph InoxBinary["Inox binary (Linux)"] ProjectServer(Project Server)
-  ProjectServer(Project Server)
 end
 ```

 Inox applications can currently only be developed using the Inox extension for VSCode and VSCodium.

-- If your local machine is running Linux, you can install Inox and VSCode + the extension on it.
-- If your local machine is not running Linux, you can install VSCode + the extension on it and install Inox on another machine, such as a VPS.\
- You can also setup a local virtual machine running Linux.
+You can install the inox binary on your local (Linux) machine, local VM, or a remote machine.

 <details>